Self Employed Mileage Allowance Explained

 • Reason for the trip

-Claiming Self-Employed Mileage Expenses On Your Self Assessment Tax Return
+How to Claim Self-Employed Mileage Expenses On Your Self-Assessment Tax Return

-You’ll need to claim the cost of tax-deductible business mileage in the self-employment section of your self assessment tax return.
-If your business turnover is less than £85,000 for 2022-23, you’ll have the option to fill in the simplified version of this part of the tax return so only need to enter your total expenses.
-You’ll need to include your business mileage claim in the figure you enter alongside your other allowable business expenses.
+If your business turnover is less than £85,000 for 2023-24, you’ll have the option to fill in the simplified version of this part of the tax return so only need to enter your total expenses.
+You must include your business mileage in the figure you enter alongside your other allowable business expenses.

-If your business turnover is more than £85,000 you’ll need to enter a breakdown of your expenses in the boxes set out by HMRC and you’ll need to include your business mileage in car, van and travel expenses.
+If your business turnover is more than £85,000 you must enter a breakdown of your expenses in the boxes set out by HMRC and include your business mileage in car, van and travel expenses.

 Whatever your business turnover you should keep a note of what you are claiming for and how you worked it out as part of your business records in case of an HMRC investigation.
-In this instance, they ask for evidence of what you are claiming for to check you’ve paid the right amount of self-employed tax.
+In case they ask for evidence of what you are claiming to check you’ve paid the right amount of self-employed tax.